Australian Football Hall of Fame: Criticism

 I would never suggest Kevin Sheedy is not a worthy Legend, he absolutely is, but you have to think something's gone seriously wrong with past selection for the #HallofFame to now be in a position where 17 of its 28 Legends were active in 1969.

 Declined inductions

-In 2021, Garry McIntosh and Adam Goodes both declined their nominations to be inducted into the Hall of Fame.
+In 2021, Adam Goodes and Garry McIntosh declined induction into the Hall of Fame.

-Goodes declined due to the lack of support and remedial action taken by the AFL in response to the racial abuse he had endured in his final years playing in the AFL, while McIntosh stated that "he did not play the game for personal honours".
+Goodes declined because of what he regarded as the AFL's inadequate support and remedial action in response to the racial abuse he experienced during the final years of his playing career.
+McIntosh said that he "did not play the game for personal honours".

 Removed inductees

-Barry Cable was removed from the Hall of Fame in 2023 and his Legend Status was revoked after he was found civilly liable in a sexual abuse lawsuit.
+Barry Cable was removed from the Hall of Fame on 27 June 2023 and had his Legend status revoked after he was found civilly liable for sexually abusing a child.

+Nicky Winmar was removed from the Hall of Fame with immediate effect on 14 July 2026 after he was found guilty of three assault charges involving violence against a woman.